-The Psychology of Resentment: 5 Reasons It Sticks Around
+The Psychology of Resentment: 5 Reasons It Sticks Around (and How to Release It)

 I have a client who struggles with resentment at work.
 I asked him to view the conflict through two lenses: one where his colleague was undermining him, and another with a more neutral interpretation that might have eased the resentment.
 But the emotion was so raw he couldn’t get there—in both cases, he landed back in resentment.